 - Set Instant pot to Sauté and mix the cassoulet well.

-- Serve in bowls and top off with breadcrumbs.
+- Move the stew to oven-friendly individual bowls or a pan and top with breadcrumbs.

 *Substitute 3 chicken legs for the duck confit for a lower fat version of cassoulet.

 Amount Per Serving: Calories: 829Total Fat: 53gSaturated Fat: 16gTrans Fat: 0gUnsaturated Fat: 31gCholesterol: 153mgSodium: 3431mgCarbohydrates: 42gFiber: 6gSugar: 6gProtein: 47g

 Note: We are not certified nutritionists and these estimates are approximate.
 Each individual’s dietary needs and restrictions are unique to the individual.
 You are ultimately responsible for all decisions pertaining to your health.
 This website is written and produced for informational purposes only.